Wilson station (Toronto): Subway infrastructure in the vicinity

 Northwest of the station is the Wilson Yard, opened in 1977, which houses the system's largest subway marshalling yard having taken over Yonge-University line operations from Davisville Yard in 1993 and a large bus garage servicing most of the bus routes in north Toronto.
-The original yard access tracks form part of the mainline north to station, crossing under the southbound lanes of Allen Road and descending, as does the road itself, down to ground level.
+The original yard access tracks form part of the mainline north to Sheppard West station, crossing under the southbound lanes of Allen Road and descending, as does the road itself, down to ground level.
 There is a diamond crossover south of the station, used to reverse trains when the station was a terminus, and still frequently used for short turning.

 Nearby landmarks

 Nearby landmarks include a Costco store and the southern end of Downsview Park.
 Across Highway 401 is Yorkdale Shopping Centre.
 Large events at the park, such as World Youth Day 2002 and Molson Canadian Rocks for Toronto in 2003, have resulted in heavy use of Wilson station.